Configure Bring Your Own SMTP

 7. Wait for propagation, which takes about 5-15 minutes.

-In addition to the Global SMTP settings that you configured in the previous steps, you can configure Service Client-specific SMTP settings to address remote sites that use a different mail server.
+In addition to the Global SMTP settings that you configured in the previous steps, you can configure Service Agent-specific SMTP settings to address remote sites that use a different mail server.

 Follow these steps:

-1. In the Admin Console, select the Service Client for the remote site.
+1. In the Admin Console, select the Service Agent for the remote site.

 2. Select the Printer Apps tab.